Samsung RF28R7351SR Internal Water Lines & Ice Room Door Gasket Replacement

 Finding the Correct Replacement Gasket for Your RF28R7351SR

-• Locate your refrigerator’s model and serial number on the sticker inside the refrigerator, typically on the right wall near the top.
+• Locate your refrigerator’s model and serial number on the sticker inside, typically on the right wall near the top.

 • Search for “RF28R7351SR ice room door gasket” with your full model number to verify compatibility.